Lighthouses of Canada: Labrador and Belle Isle

 Corporation manages the light station, operating a museum in one of the buildings;

 the original lamp is on display.
+In December 2013 the lighthouse was declared a heritage property and it was announced that ownership of the station will be transferred to the provincial government.
 Located off NF 510 at L'Anse Amour on the north shore of the

 Strait of Belle Isle east of Blanc Sablon at the Quebec border.
 Site open;